A Large-Scale IPv6-Based Measurement of the Starlink Network

 \subsection{Ethics}

-In this paper, we identify approximately 3.2 million active Starlink IPv6 user routers and map the backbone network based on the measurement results.
-User privacy is strictly protected throughout the entire measurement process.
-To minimize exposure and ensure data security, only the IP addresses of backbone routers are publicly available.
-Researchers or organizations interested in the active Starlink user routers IPv6 addresses can access the dataset by request, with a clearly defined statement of purpose.
+In this paper, we identify approximately \num{5.98} million active Starlink IPv6 user routers and map the backbone network based on the measurement results.
+We strictly limit the aggregate probing rate to 8.32 Mbps and send at most one packet every 3 seconds to each user router, ensuring negligible impact on network performance.
+In addition, all probes originate from fixed source IP addresses, allowing users to easily identify and block our traffic.
+We protect user privacy throughout the measurement process.
+To minimize exposure and ensure data security, only the IP addresses of backbone routers are made publicly available.
+Researchers or organizations interested in the active IPv6 addresses of Starlink user routers may access the dataset upon request and with a clearly stated purpose.
 No other aspects of this work raise ethical concerns.